-Is Microsoft Access still used?
+Is MS Access still used?
+Some History

 Microsoft Office is almost 30 years old – it was launched in November 1990.
 Not many software packages have enjoyed such longevity.
 However, the Microsoft bundle hasn’t stayed the same over the years.
 Some elements get added, while others get dropped.
 One component of the productivity suite that is still in there is Microsoft Access.